DavidBK/shampoo/Node/Call-Of-Duty.md

 The justice board is an array of objects with the keys:

 - `id` - The unique identifier of the soldier
-- `score` - The total weight of duties the soldier has been scheduled to.
+- `score` - The total value of duties the soldier has been scheduled to.

 For example: